oscarsalvador/steam_playtime_logger/readme.md

 ## Usage and configuration
 1. Download the source code.
+2. Head to https://partner.steam-api.com/ISteamApps/GetAppDepotVersions/v2/ and download the index as a json, or use wget to download it as an html file.
+3. Edit the global variable "index_path" with the path, and name you've given the index, as well as whatever extension it has.
-2. Edit line 26 with whichever path you'll use for the CSV file.
-Either copy the one on this repo or use another, but if you do the latter, know that the script does not add headers, only the entries.
+4. Edit the global variable "csv_path" with wherever you've dropped the included CSV.
+If you use a different one, know that the script does not add column headers.
-3. Edit line 36 with however you launch Steam in your system.
-For example, if you use an icon, copy it's command into the string Popen launches.
+5. Edit line 46 with however you launch Steam in your system.
+For example, if you use an icon, copy it's command into the process and arguments Popen launches.
-4. Change the way you launch steam so that you launch this script instead.
+6. Change the way you launch steam so that you launch this script instead.
 Following the previous example, change the icon's command to "python /wherever_you_place_the_script/steamlogger.py"